Handa Island

 Luckily, I didn’t do any damage to myself, but my camera lens hood took a battering … but rather that than my lens itself!

-This part of the Handa Island trail takes you down past a collapsed sea cave and closer to the shore at sea level, where interesting block-like shaped rock formations take pride of place.
+This part of the Handa Island trail takes you down past a collapsed sea cave and closer to the shore at sea level, where interesting block-like rock formations take pride of place.

 At Boulder Bay, keep an eye out for otters as they are often spotted in this area, though normally more towards dawn and dusk.